echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `site_description`: Text to be displayed on meta description and social media tags about the site
 * `twitter_account`: The twitter account to link tweets to
 * `twitter_hashtags`: The twitter hashtags to include in the tweets
+* `default_homepage`: Default page to redirect the users after login

 ## mail configuration
 * `mail_from` Email address used to send registration and password reset mails from